-Location, Hours and Cost of the Raleigh Sunflowers
+🌻 Location, Hours, and Cost of the Raleigh Sunflowers at Dorothea Dix Park

-There isn’t a cost to see this stunning, ever-so-popular for photos, sunflower field at all!
+There is no fee to see this stunning, ever-so-popular for photos, sunflower field at all!
 It's free to visit.
 (See “Things to Do Nearby” later in the post to shop local to support the community.)

 GPS Address: Flowers Field at Dix Park, 2105 Umstead Drive, Raleigh, NC 27603

-The walk from the parking lot near the soccer field to the sunflowers was about 50 yards – not far at all.
-The further you park within the dirt lot, the closer you are to the flower field.
-Some people parked further away and walked over but I noticed signs that said those lots weren’t for the sunflowers. 😉
+The walk from the gravel lot off Hunt Drive lot near the soccer field to get to the sunflowers was about 50 yards – or a couple of minutes.
+It is not far at all.
+The further inside you park to the gravel lot, the closer you are to the flower field.

 We also saw a fair amount of people who biked to the park, which we thought was a great idea.